-What you can do to defend invertebrates in your community
+What you can do to defend invertebrates in your backyard and beyond.

 Think about the lands you have influence over.
 Are you a homeowner with a large suburban lot?
 An apartment dweller with a community garden plot or planters on your patio?
 Chances are you live in a city with parks, schools, and municipal properties, as well as streams and watersheds that run throughout your community, managed by local officials and authorities.

 Increase habitat by planting or expanding a pollinator garden in your yard, and encouraging your neighbors to do the same.

 Work with members of your community garden to identify and encourage beneficial insects that provide chemical-free pest control.